 Shaded areas in your garden can seem especially tricky to grow grass.
 If you’re looking to grow grass underneath trees, or by hedgerows, you have to deal with your grass competing for nutrients with trees and low-sunlight.
 When looking to grow grass that is shaded by buildings, you face the issue of overly moist soil because of the low air circulation.

-However, you absolutely can grow beautiful grass in shaded areas.
+However, you absolutely can grow beautiful grass in shaded areas right across the UK.
 It just takes a few extra steps and making sure you have the correct shade tolerant grass seed.

 What is the best grass seed for shady areas?

 We have found the most effective shady lawn grass mix is a blend of shade-tolerant grass varieties.
 Which grass seed you need for shaded areas will depend on where your shaded areas are.

 Grass seed for shade under trees or hedgerows must be able to grow in low moisture and nutrient environments.
 This is because your grass will be competing with trees for water and nutrients from the soil, and have limited sunlight.
 Our Shady Place Grass Seed is the perfect mix of hardy grass varieties that grow well despite these conditions.